 Articles Tagged with Legal

-Chapman University law professor Ronald Rotunda comments on the pervasive problem of attorneys overbilling their clients.
+Chapman University law professor Ronald Rotunda comments on the President’s asserted power to waive U.S. immigration laws.

 Former counsel to the president John W. Dean reflects on a visit he had with the late California Justice Mildred Lillie, who, due to gender discrimination, was denied appointment on the U.S. Supreme Court.